Christmas is returning to The Wizarding World of Harry Potter!

 Afterwards, you can go Christmas shopping at the various wizarding stores – keep an eye out for ornaments, tree toppers, and stockings – and then wash down all the wintry spectacle with The Three Broomstick‘s holiday menu, which comes replete with the Holiday Dinner feast and that most magical of all concoctions, hot Butterbeer.

-Finally, at the conclusion of your yuletide foray is the brand-new highlight of the Christmas season: The Magic of Christmas at Hogwarts Castle, a new projection-mapping show (yes, another one, after this past summer’s Nighttime Lights at Hogwarts Castle) that wraps the iconic building in the sights and sounds of winter.
+Finally, at the conclusion of your yuletide foray is the returning highlight of the Christmas season: The Magic of Christmas at Hogwarts Castle, a nighttime experience (yes, another one, after the summertime Dark Arts at Hogwarts Castle) that wraps the iconic building in the sights and sounds of winter.
 Expect to see caroling ghosts, students riding their broomsticks and making snowmen, and giant, majestic Christmas trees play out in and around Hogwarts.
 It’s the perfect finale to your evening.

 The Magic of Christmas at Hogwarts Castle – our best tips

-Given just how, well, magical the new projection-mapping show is, it’s easily the most popular part of Christmas in The Wizarding World of Harry Potter (not surprising, given how well-attended Nighttime Lights was over the summer).
+Given just how, well, magical the nighttime experience is, it’s easily the most popular part of Christmas in The Wizarding World of Harry Potter (not surprising, given how well-attended Dark Arts was over the summer).
 In order to ensure you have the best vantage point for The Magic of Christmas at Hogwarts, we’ve compiled a few handy-dandy tips.
 Please stick to these in order to maximize your enjoyment of the show – not to mention maximizing your sanity.

-- If you are interested in catching the first posted showtime, you should arrive at the viewing area 35 minutes early.
-(Or, alternatively, you can shoot for the unannounced performance, which always happens 20 minutes beforehand – but you’ll still need to get there early.)
-The first posted showing is typically at 5:40 pm.
+- If you are interested in catching the first posted showtime, you should arrive at the viewing area 1 hour early.
+The first posted showing is typically at 6:00 pm, and usually runs every 30 minutes until park close.

 - If you are aiming for one of the final two showtimes, you should be able to arrive only five minutes before they’re scheduled to kick off and still get a great seat.
 (This sure beats the two or three hours that many guests will spend camping out at the viewing area before the first performance of the evening!)